Wyandanch station

 Wyandanch is a station along the Main Line (Ronkonkoma Branch) of the Long Island Rail Road.
-It is located on Straight Path (Suffolk CR 2) and Long Island Avenue, off Acorn Avenue in Wyandanch, New York.
-All parking near the station is free, and maintained either by Suffolk County or the Town of Babylon.
+It is located on Straight Path (CR 2) and Long Island Avenue, off Acorn Avenue, in Wyandanch, New York, United States.
+All parking near the station is free, and maintained by either Suffolk County or the Town of Babylon.

 History

-Wyandanch station was originally built in May 1875 as "West Deer Park".
+Wyandanch station was originally built in May 1875 as "West Deer Park."
 The station and tracks have always been at ground level.
-During the 1920s and 1930s, the vicinity of the station became the site of numerous horrific accidents involving crashes with trains at the unguarded grade-level rail crossings at Straight Path, 18th Street and Little East Neck Road.
-In 1935, after repeated protests from the people of Wyandanch, the Public Service Commission (PSC) ordered the LIRR to provide crossing guards at the 18th Street and Straight Path crossings during school hours on school days, so that school children living north of the LIRR to safely walk across the railroad on their way to the schoolhouse at South 20th Street and Straight Path on the south side.
+During the 1920s and 1930s, the vicinity of the station became the site of numerous accidents involving crashes with trains at the unguarded grade-level rail crossings at Straight Path, 18th Street and Little East Neck Road.
+In 1935, after repeated protests from the people of Wyandanch, the New York Public Service Commission (PSC) ordered the LIRR to provide crossing guards at the 18th Street and Straight Path grade crossings during school hours on school days, so to ensure that school children living north of the LIRR could safely walk across the railroad on their way to the schoolhouse at South 20th Street and Straight Path on the south side of the tracks.

 In December 1948, a model railroading club called the New York Live Steamer Society built a miniature steam railroad ride along the line at Merritt Avenue at North 17th Street, on a plot of land which was owned by the LIRR.
 No fees were ever charged, and the rides proved to be quite popular.
 By 1951, three miniature engines were in operation on Sundays and holidays, "two of them steam and the other diesel."
 The miniature railway moved to Freeport in 1953, when the LIRR needed the land on which the New York Live Steamer Society had been using without charge.

 The station was razed in February 1958.
 It was replaced with a non-descript, flat-roofed, 37' x 12', $40,000 concrete block depot on the north side of Long Island Avenue about 500 ft west of the 1875 station.
 The relocated station was built in June 1958 and was similar to the current Bethpage station house.

 As part of its reconstruction, the LIRR leased 50600 sqft of property on both sides of the track between Straight Path and 18th Street for expanded parking and also lengthened the platform at Wyandanch from 300 ft to 898 ft, in order to accommodate longer trains.
 However, parking at Wyandanch station became problematic in the 1960s with the development of upscale housing in Half Hollow Hills.
-These upper middle class commuters boarded at Wyandanch since it was closer than the LIRR depot in Huntington Station.
+These upper middle class commuters boarded at Wyandanch since it was closer than the Huntington station in the eponymous community.

 In early 1983, the MTA announced that it was planning to electrify the Main Line from Hicksville to Ronkonkoma.
 As part of an attempt to speed commuting times through Suffolk County, they wanted to eliminate railroad service in Wyandanch after 108 years.
 Similar proposals were considered for Pinelawn and Brentwood stations.